 Sometimes it's easy to forget that Long Island and New York City make up only a tiny fraction of the state we call home.

-Sure, the city has impressive views and lovely parks and Long Island's got some great beaches, but its the rest of New York that will take your breath away.
+Sure, the city has impressive views and lovely parks, but it's the rest of New York that will take your breath away.

 Head north for incredible mountain ranges; west for spectacular waterfalls and gorges; east for bluffs overlooking the ocean.